 When manipulating artwork, Yate has to know if your Mac has a Retina display.
 When your Mac only has a single display, this is trivial.
 When you are using multiple displays the configuration, the possible use of a dock and the OS version can all affect the proper detection of a Retina display.
 You can override the default settings using the Determine if retina display adjustments are required setting.
 A detailed explanation can be found in the Using Yate with Multiple Displays topic.

-Each time Yate is closed it creates a backup of the application preferences.
-These backups are stored in the ~/Library/Application Support/Yate folder.
-A backup can be restored via the Yate menu's Import Preferences from Backup... item.
+Each time Yate is closed it creates a backup of the application settings.
+These backups are stored in the ~/Library/Application Support/Yate/Backups folder.
+A backup can be restored via the Yate menu's Import Settings from Backup... item.
 The number of files retained is configurable to any value in the range of 10 through 1000.
-Note that while these automatic backups may help you, they are no substitute for periodically backing up your preferences via the Yate>Export Preferences... menu item.
+Note that while these automatic backups may help you, they are no substitute for periodically backing up your settings via the Yate>Export Settings... menu item.

 You can elect to automatically zip the backup files.